Iteo/audoma/docs/usage.rst

 | As you surely presume, all of those serializer classes
 | variables may be defined on one viewset at once
-| Than those will be traversed in the defined order.
+| Then those will be traversed in the defined order.
 | The first one matching will be used.

 | Let's take an example viewset: